Andreas-aa/Sign-Sense/README.md

 # *American Sign Language Image Classification*

-This project aims to develop a model for classifying American Sign Language (ASL) images into English.
-The goal is to create a tool that can recognize ASL signs from images and translate them into English.
+This project aims to develop a model for American Sign Language (ASL) recognition, enabling the prediction of letters and words from images and videos of ASL gestures.
+The system utilizes various techniques including convolutional neural networks (CNNs), transfer learning, data augmentation, and landmark detection for accurate recognition of ASL gestures.

 ## Project Description